Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/08-child-components/game-catalog/README.md

 }

 ```
-1. Remove by now then we will handle it
+1. Remove by now then we will handle it, init to empty string by default to avoid typing issues.

 __src/app/shared/criteria/criteria.component.ts__